Color layout descriptor: Representative color selection

 After the image partitioning stage, a single representative color is selected from each block.
 Any method to select the representative color can be applied, but the standard recommends the use of the average of the pixel colors in a block as the corresponding representative color, since it is simpler and the description accuracy is sufficient in general.
 The selection results in a tiny image icon of size 8x8.
 The next figure shows this process.
 Note that in the image of the figure, the resolution of the original image has been maintained only in order to facilitate its representation.
 The inputs and outputs of this stage are summarized in the next table:

 Once the tiny image icon is obtained, the color space conversion between RGB and YCbCr is applied.

 DCT transformation

 In the fourth stage, the luminance (Y) and the blue and red chrominance (Cb and Cr) are transformed by 8x8 DCT, so three sets of 64 DCT coefficients are obtained.
 To calculate the DCT in a 2D array, the formulas below are used.

 The inputs and outputs of this stage are summarized in the next table:

 Zigzag scanning

 A zigzag scanning is performed with these three sets of 64 DCT coefficients, following the schema presented in the figure.
-The purpose of the zigzag scan is to group the low frequency coefficients of the 8x8 matrix.
+The purpose of the zigzag scan is to group the low frequency coefficients of the 8x8 matrix into a vector.
 The inputs and outputs of this stage are summarized in the next table:

 Finally, these three set of matrices correspond to the CLD of the input image.